Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * They had selected an item from the list.
 Learning blue meant selection.

-      * They had dragged and dropped a track into the green area.
+      * They had dragged and dropped a track into the drop target.
 Learning the function of the drop targets, and how to drag and drop.

       * They had seen the colour change from red to unshaded as they dragged it into the drop target.
 Learning that the illustration changes colour when placed correctly.